Keep Calm

 How Can I Make My Classroom/Nursery More Inclusive?

-During this session we look at the key messages (from Education Scotland, GTC and the National Autism Implementation Team etc.) for staff working in and with primary schools (the WHAT and the WHY) and we introduce staff to easy to implement and manageable approaches and strategies in line with those key messages (the HOW).
-Autistic people tell me all the time that it’s the little things teachers do that make the biggest difference!
+During this session we look at the key messages (from Education Scotland, GTC and the National Autism Implementation Team etc.) for staff working in and with primary schools/nurseries and we introduce staff to easy to implement and manageable approaches and strategies in line with those key messages.

 SESSION 2